Delors/Course_W3M20014/4-finite_fields.rst

 Fields :ger:`Körper`
 --------------------

-- A field :math:`F`, sometimes denoted by :math:`\lbrace F, +, * \rbrace`, is a set of elements with two binary operations, called addition and multiplication, such that for all :math:`a, b, c \in F` the axioms (A1–M6) are obeyed.
+- A field :math:`F`, sometimes denoted by :math:`\lbrace F, +, \times \rbrace`, is a set of elements with two binary operations, called addition and multiplication, such that for all :math:`a, b, c \in F` the axioms (A1–M6) are obeyed.
 - :math:`F` is an integral domain; that is, :math:`F` satisfies axioms A1 through A5 and M1 through M6

 .. class:: incremental